shahrukhathar/shahrukhathar.github.io/about.md

 permalink: /about/
 ---

-I am doing my Masters in Data Science at [Skoltech](https://http://www.skoltech.ru/en).
-I work on Deep Learning and Computer Vision under the supervision of [Prof. Victor Lempitsky](http://faculty.skoltech.ru/people/victorlempitsky).
+I am a Ph.D. student at Stony Brook University and am working on computer vision and machine learning.
+I did my Masters in Data Science at [Skoltech](https://http://www.skoltech.ru/en) under the supervision of [Prof. Victor Lempitsky](http://faculty.skoltech.ru/people/victorlempitsky).
 You can find my CV [here](/assets/CV.pdf).